phantomwolf/leetcode-problems/Leetcode/0049-GroupAnagrams/README.md

 ## Solution 1: count
-To group anagrams, the straightforward way is to hash each string into a key of an unordered_map.
+To group anagrams, the straightforward way is to hash each string into a key of a hash map.

 Since string can be used as key, we can convert each input string into a unique string key: length 26, each character is the count of an English letter.
 For example, key[0] is the count of 'a', and key[1] is the count of 'b'.
+Apparently, this unique string key is probably not printable, but this doesn't affect the program.